duckduckgo/community-platform/README.markdown

 This will take some time.
 You can add `--notest` to the cpanm command, but this may result in fires later.

-To start, you must first initialize the base database.
-The default is to use SQLite if no Database configuration environment variables are found, but it is strongly recommended to use Postgresql.
-To do this, make sure you set the following 3 environment variables before proceeding further (and these variables need to be set permanently post this, so you need to put them in a `.bashrc` or correspdonding initialization scripts for your shell):

-(Use your preferred database name / user / password values)
+## TEST DATA

+Before running the dev server, we need a database schema.

+The default is to use SQLite if no DSN configuration environment variables are found, e.g.

 ```
   export DDGC_DB_DSN='dbi:Pg:database=ddgc';